ubattles/kpi-reporting-dashboard-prep/README.md

 Data preparation project using Python and Excel-style business logic to clean, transform, and summarize data for KPI reporting and dashboard development.
 Skills: Python, Excel, SQL, KPI reporting, dashboards, data transformation

 ## Overview
-This project demonstrates beginner-level Python and SQL skills used for data analysis, data validation, and reporting.
+This project demonstrates Python and SQL skills used for data analysis, data validation, and reporting.

 ## Business Problem
 The goal of this project is to analyze raw data, identify issues or trends, and prepare clean outputs for business decision-making.